Examination Phobia!!! Ward it Off

 - Manage your time well.
 Stay focused.
 Take rest in between.
 Go for a walk, get yourself some recreation, have a proper diet, get enough sleep.
 It will boost your learning power.

 - Don’t panic.
 It will only worsen the situation.
-Take a deep breathe and take one step at a time.
+Take a deep breath and take one step at a time.
 Attempt those questions, you know first, keep the tough ones for later.
 Revise before submitting your answer sheet.

 - Familiarise yourself with the exam pattern by practicing mock questions.
 It will increase your awareness and you will be ready for the final one.

 Strive for progress and learning, not perfection.
-Get over the myth that “Success in exam is a predictor of success in life”.
+Get over the myth that “Success in an exam is a predictor of success in life”.

 It is for parents to let their child know that their child’s grade does not determine their worth.
 Believe in your child and he/she will believe in themselves.
 This will lead to better development of the personality of the child and will enable them to face the challenges in life in a positive manner.